Comstock-Cheney Hall

 Ivoryton Playhouse, also known as Comstock-Cheney Hall, is a theater building located in the village of Ivoryton in the town of Essex, Connecticut, US.
 It is listed in the National Register of Historic Places.
 The theatre is believed to be the first continuously operating summer theatre in the United States.

 Construction

 Construction began in 1910 and was completed 1911 as a recreation hall for the Comstock-Cheney factory, a major manufacturing plant in Ivoryton, Connecticut, that was known for making piano keys and actions from ivory.
 The building includes Classical Revival architecture.
 When listed the property included three contributing buildings on an area of 0.6 acre.

 The Playhouse is on the National Register of Historic Places, as is indicated on the front of the building.

 Theatre

 The theatre is believed to be the first self-supporting summer theatre in the United States.
 Although there were older theatres in Dennis, MA and Skowhegan, ME, they were endowed by foundations of wealthy families and not self-supporting.
-The Westport Country Playhouse was established one year after the Ivoryton Playhouse.
-It is the oldest, continuously running, self-supporting summer theater in the nation.
+It was established a year before the Westport Country Playhouse, and it is regarded as the oldest continuously running, self-supporting summer theater in the nation.